Hay Making in Romania – Crafting Haystacks, Mowing, Scything

 Old style agriculture involving the use of natural meadows is an example of perfect interaction between man and nature, one where nature thrives while offering the basic requirements of life.

-During summer, the fields of the Romanian countryside are full of glorious wild flower meadows and haystacks.
+Hay making happens during summer, when the fields of the Romanian countryside are full of glorious wild flower meadows and haystacks.

 Mowing and hay making, followed by grazing are traditional ways of maintaining wild meadows, reducing the height of the meadows, while making important animal food provisions.
 Wild meadows management include mowing with scythe, which is a common practice in Romania’s traditional farming.
 The meadows are mown at least three times in a single season, from June until August.